 Have you heard of dry needling?
 It is one of the hottest topics in physical therapy practice right now!
 It is trending on social media, the news, in physical therapy clinical advertisements, and is now offered at Holy Family Memorial!

-As a physical therapist who has been practicing dry needling for three years, I believe it is an effective and powerful treatment technique when used as PART of physical therapy practice.
-Of course, the results are more life changing when dry needling is guided by a comprehensive physical therapy examination, and is used in combination with custom therapeutic exercises and other manual techniques.
+As a physical therapist who’s been providing dry needling services, I believe it is an effective and powerful treatment technique when used as PART of physical therapy practice.
+Of course, the results are more life-changing when dry needling is guided by a comprehensive physical therapy examination and is used in combination with custom therapeutic exercises and other manual techniques.
 It has helped many of my patients reduce pain and work towards an overall healthier life!

 What is dry needling?

 Dry needling is a treatment technique in which a thin solid needle (filiform needle) is inserted into a trigger-point, or a “knot” in the muscle.
 This action releases the trigger-point or “knot” and can help reduce pain and improve muscle function.

 So, the trigger-point is a hyperirritable spot in the muscle, like a small cramp or contraction, that causes pain and can refer to other areas in the body.
 For example, a trigger-point in the neck can cause tension headaches and can cause pain to refer into the shoulder or arm.
 This is commonly seen in people who work on the computer throughout the day or have jobs that require repetitive lifting or static postures.

 Research shows that at the trigger-point blood flow is restricted, the pH in the muscle is lowered, dysfunctional signaling at the neuromuscular junction occurs, and there is constant electrical activity present (spasming of only some muscle fibers).
 Basically, all these changes cause your nerves to be more sensitive and can cause you pain!
 The good news is…dry needling can help to change the trigger-point, decrease muscular dysfunction, and reduce pain!